sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/0-data-studies/volcano-discovery/README.md

 So they have two sources for volcano reports, "News" and "VAAC" (Volcanic Ash Advisory Center).

+From what I can tell the data is sparse and usually doesn't span over very many years, making it not-that-useful.
+The progression from no VAAC reporting to more and more VAAC reporting also indicates that the data may be skewed from more extensive reporting and data-gathering efforts in recent years compared to older years.

 # Prompt: parse from html

 I want to parse some online table data into csv files.